 Here are some of the best places for you and your family to cool of this summer:

-Wasaga Beach.
 A favourite tourist spot in Ontario, Wasaga was actually the first provincial park in Canada to be awarded the “Blue Flag” designation.
-Less than a two-hour drive from Toronto, you’ll find welcoming waters and14 kilometres of sand, making Wasaga is the longest freshwater beach in the world.
-If it’s too far for a day trip, the area is full of cabins for rent and there are also campsites in nearby parks.
-Activities besides swimming include hiking, boating, and fishing.
+Less than a two-hour drive from Toronto, you’ll find welcoming waters and 14 kilometres of sand, which makes Wasaga the longest freshwater beach in the world.
+If it’s too far for a day trip, the area is full of cabins to rent and there are also campsites in nearby parks.
+Activities besides swimming include hiking, boating and fishing.

-Ward’s Island.
-This sandy beach is quieter than the rest of the island, all of which is just minutes from downtown Toronto.
+This sandy beach is quieter than the rest of the island, which is just minutes from downtown Toronto.
 How lucky are those of us who live there?
-You have to wear a bathing suit here.
-Not so at Hanlan’s Point, your nearby nude option.
+One rule: you have to wear a bathing suit here.
+Not so at Hanlan’s Point – your nearby nude option.
 So, be forewarned, if you venture over there by accident.

-St Mary’s Quarry.
 Located in Perth, St. Mary’s Quarry is Canada’s largest freshwater, outdoor swimming pool.
-What started out as a quarry that just got naturally filled with water between 1930 and 1935 and became a de-facto swimming pool has become a favourite attraction for locals and visitors alike.
+What started out as a quarry that just got naturally filled with water between 1930 and 1935 essentially became a de-facto swimming pool.
+Over time, it’s also turned into a favourite attraction for locals and visitors alike.
 The park now covers the adjoining Thames Quarry along with 50 acres of surrounding land.
-A review on Trip Advisor notes that there aren’t many shallow spots for swimming so perhaps not the best option for weaker swimmers.
+A review on Trip Advisor notes that there aren’t many shallow spots for swimming so it may not the best option for weaker swimmers.